Bonar Napitupulu

-Bonar Napitupulu is an Indonesian pastor of the Huria Kristen Batak Protestan (HKBP) who served as the 14th Ephorus the Batak Christian Protestant Church (HKBP).
+Bonar Napitupulu (born 15 February 1949) is an Indonesian pastor of the Huria Kristen Batak Protestan (HKBP) who served as the 14th Ephorus the Batak Christian Protestant Church (HKBP).
 He was elected at the Sinode Godang (Note: The Sinode Godang is the General Synod (forum) of the Huria Kristen Batak Protestant (HKBP) church at which key leaders, including the Ephorus, are elected.) for two consecutive terms (Note: Euphora are elected for four year terms.) serving from 2004 to 2008 and from 2008 to 2012.

 Early life and education

 Bonar Napitupulu was born in Balige on 15 February 1949.
 He completed his Bachelor of Theology from the Faculty of Theology, Nommensen HKBP University, in 1972.
 He later earned a Master of Theology from the South East Asia Graduate School of Theology in 1983, followed by a Doctor of Theology from the same institution in 1993.

 Career

 Napitupulu began his ministry as a vicar at HKBP Sidorame in 1973.
 After being ordained, he served in several HKBP congregations in Jakarta, including HKBP Resort Tanah Tinggi (1979–1981) and HKBP Pondok Bambu (1981–1989).
 He later served as pastor at HKBP Resort Sutoyo Jakarta (1993–1998), HKBP Resort Medan I (1998–1999), and HKBP Resort Medan (1999–2004).